KaiH-0/CinnamonBot/README.md

 This is a bot that can play youtube videos in a voice channel in Discord.
 It will use the link to play the song in the channel so everyone can hear.

 The code is very simple and easy to understand.
+This requires ytdl-core and discordjs but I have left these folders inside node_modules so downloading it isn't needed.

 # Commands
 - Hey cinnamon - Try it and find out.